Collection of data

 If you are a member of the EI, your personal data may be lawfully processed by the EI on the basis of contract, as set out in the Terms and Conditions.

 The personal data you supply in respect of your application for membership or registration or membership of the Register of Professional Energy Consultants (RPEC), and any updates you subsequently provide, will (as applicable) be used to

 - administer your ongoing membership and any professional registrations or titles you hold through the EI, either directly or under license, including matters relating to professional conduct.

-- ensure you receive and are informed of the benefits to which you are entitled as part of your membership or registration including, where relevant, receipt of one of our magazines.
+- ensure you receive and are informed of the benefits to which you are entitled as part of your membership or registration including receipt of our magazine content.

 - connect you with your local branch or YPN.